huangyz0918/termax/README.md

 #### Guess Commands (experimental)

-Termax can predict your next move based on your command history—just try t guess or termax guess to generate a suggested command.
+Termax can predict your next move based on your command history —just try `t guess` or `termax guess` to generate a suggested command.
 It's not only smart, it's fun!

 ```bash
 t guess
 ```

-## Configuration

 ## Shell Plugin

-We support various shells like `bash`, `zsh` and `fish`.
+We support various shells like `bash`, `zsh`, and `fish`.
 You can choose to install the plugins by:

 ```bash
 t install -n <plugin>